kb-dk/doms-baseObjectIngest/README.md

 Create migration script

  * Make a directory `src/main/resources/migrate/` _versionnumber_ `/` _collectionname_ `/` _objectname_ `/`
  * Make a new xml file that purges the datastream or object.
+Remember to set the object inactive first (or deleted, if you delete the object afterwards).
  * In `src/main/scripts` make a shellscript called `migrate-` _versionnumber_ `.sh` (using `create....sh` as template) that calls that file.
  * On the next update, the scripts "`migrate-` _versionnumber_ `.sh`"  must be run.